 A Family of Faith - Our Rich History

-St Mary’s is a Catholic School dependent on St. Mary's Parish, El Centro.
-The Pastor of St. Mary's, Fr.
-Mark Edney is the Superintendent of the school and the Principal is Fr.
-Allan White O.P.
+St. Mary’s is a Catholic School dependent on St. Mary's Parish, El Centro.
+The Pastor of St. Mary's Parish, Fr.
+Mark Edney, is the Superintendent of the school and the Principal is Fr.
+Allan White, O.P.
 Both Fr.
 Mark and Fr.
-Allan also teach in the school.
-Fr.
-Mark teaches eighth grade religion and grammar, while Fr.
+Allan, are active in the educational, spiritual and formative aspects of St. Mary’s School life.
+You will find Fr.
+Mark teaching eighth grade religion and grammar, while Fr.
 Allan teaches seventh grade religion.
 They are joined by a dedicated and believing lay staff who live out in their educational work the Christian call to discipleship.

-In 1957, St Mary’s parish, El Centro, celebrated fifty years since its foundation.
-In the same year St Mary’s School was opened.
+In 1957, St. Mary’s Parish, El Centro, celebrated its fifty years since its foundation in 1907.
+In celebration, St. Mary’s School was opened.
 The construction of the school was a community project.
 Local farmers allowed their workers to help with the building of the school and parishioners supported the project with their own labor and their financial gifts.
-St Mary’s school was built on sacrifice to realize a longed-for dream.
+St. Mary’s School was built on sacrifice to realize a much longed-for dream.
 Sixty years later, that vision of a place where Catholic children would be educated to the highest standards in an atmosphere of faith and worship still animates and inspires our school.

-St Mary’s School is a common project.
+St. Mary’s School is a common project.
 Teachers, students, parents and the wider Catholic community strive to bring it to fulfillment.
 The early years were marked by financial hardship and uncertainty.
-At times it was not clear if St Mary’s would survive.
+At times, it was not clear if St. Mary’s would survive.
 Each generation has had to live out the hope on which we were founded.
-In the last year we have completed a major refurbishment and restoration program at the school.
-Thanks to the hard work of our pastor, the staff of St Mary’s, the parents and our construction team we now have one of the finest school buildings in the Imperial Valley.
+In 2017, the school underwent a major refurbishment and restoration.
+Thanks to the hard work of our pastor, the staff of St Mary’s, the parents and our construction team, we now have one of the finest school buildings in the Imperial Valley.
 The facilities have been brought up to date.
 Lighting, windows, roofs, electrical work, computers, electronic teaching aids have been renewed and replaced.
-All of this offers our students a magnificent environment in which they can develop their characters and their learning skills.
+All of this offers our students a magnificent environment in which they can develop their character and their learning skills.
 Each child is important to us.
 We believe that each has a gift and that it is our task and privilege to uncover that gift, to cherish it, and develop it so that the child can become a gift to others.
-We aim to foster direct contact between teachers, students, and parents so that St Mary’s becomes an extension of the home where all students will feel ‘at home’ and become part of the St Mary’s family for life.
+We aim to foster direct contact between teachers, students, and parents so that St. Mary’s becomes an extension of the home where all students will feel ‘at home’ and become part of the St. Mary’s family for life.

-Sixty years ago our school was founded in a great adventure of hope.
-In those years it has known many joys and some uncertainties.
+Over sixty years ago, our school was founded in a great adventure of hope.
+In those years, it has known many joys and some uncertainties.
 Those who founded it and built the school, those who were among the first generations of students, rejoice that what they built still stands and its restoration is a splendid testimony to their sacrifice and faith.

 We need to ensure that it can endure for another fifty years and more.
 We need the help of generous benefactors to provide for the continued life and ministry of St Mary’s.
 We always hope for financial and material security.
 God in his providence does not always allow that in case we forget that we exist because he wills it and the power belongs to him.
 Nevertheless, he offers us the chance to become co-workers with him in bringing about his kingdom.
 St. Mary’s School is a small part of that great work that He is building.

 We ask you to share in this vision.
 Please be generous if you believe that this fragile but beautiful vision should continue to be realized.
 There are many ways in which you can help us.
-Any offering, great or small is welcome.
-Since God regards the heart of the giver and not the size of the gift he will reward each one’s generosity.
+Any offering, great or small is always welcome.
+Since God regards the heart of the giver and not the size of the gift, He will reward each one’s generosity.